Role: Technical Lead # Team: 4 developers, 4 designers # Duration: 14 weeks # Year: 2025

 Problem

-Graph interaction and team velocity both became risks as the codebase expanded and multiple contributors landed changes in parallel.
+Graph interaction and team velocity both became risks as the roadmap got denser and more contributors landed changes in parallel.

 Decision